igorm/numericvision/README.md

 all resulting contours are analyzed by comparing their geometric properties to a set of criteria which define what it means for a contour to resemble a seven-segment digit.
 Lots of assumptions are being made here (see `config.cfg`).
-A contour resembling a seven-segment digit is used to instantiate `Box` objects.
-Several Boxes lined up in a row make up a box `Sequence`.
+A contour resembling a seven-segment digit is used to instantiate a `Box` object.
+Several boxes lined up in a row make up a box `Sequence`.
 Sequences are contained in a `Bag`.

 In other words, raw contours serve as input for an object detection pipeline which produces results